weldr/welder-deployment/README.md

 ### import

-`make impor` will import the rpms from ./rpms/ into the metadata.db stored in the `bdcs-mddb-volume`.
+`make import` will import the rpms from ./rpms/ into the metadata.db stored in the `bdcs-mddb-volume`.
 You can point to a different path for the rpms by setting the `IMPORT_PATH` variable when running `make import` or by symlinking the path to the rpms to ./rpms/